Bhoramdeo Temple: Bhoramdeo temple

 Also sculpted on the exterior and interior walls of the temple are the bass reliefs in the entablature part, of elephants, mythical figures and sensuous sculptures; the sensuous figures on the exterior walls represent the Kama Sutra, the erotic postures which reflects the then prevailing social, cultural, architectural and religious ethos in the region.
 These sculptures are crafted in three tiers on the exterior face of the temple up to the pinnacle, and are housed in niches.
 The sculpted images arranged in rows on the outer faces of the main tower vary in size from 1 foot to 1.5 ft to 2 ft in descending order from the top of the tower to its lower end.
 The main tower expands lower down into four other subsidiary structures to provide stability to the main tower.

 The lowest tier of the exterior walls is embellished with sculptures of lions and elephants.
 The material used for the sculptures are of black and ochre stones (black stone is used to carve pantheon gods while Ochre stone is used for other sculptures).
 Also sculptured on the exterior face of the temple are divine images of Vishnu and his incarnations.
 In addition, the entrance doors are flanked by images of mythological figures, which are of 1 or 2 ft in height.
 On the southern face of the shikara or tower there is well crafted image of Ganesha with six arms and well turned out trunk.
 Some of the other images of interest are: A stone slab of Vishnu and Lakshmî mounted on Garuda with a king offering prayers, a gana adorning the top part of the pillars; inside the sanctum sanctorum, next to the main deity of Shiva Linga, is serpent with raised hood, and also images of Ganesha and Shiva, and that of a king and queen.

 Typical architectural feature which represents the Khajuraho style of architecture is the tower of the temple which is a synthesis of a view of the receding Maikal Hill range.
 The sharp curved forms, typical of temples of Orissa. are also a built-in feature of this temple.

 Istaliq temple

-The Istaliq temple or the temple built with dried or burnt clay bricks adjoins the main Bharamdeo temple.
+The Istaliq temple or the temple built with dried or burnt clay bricks adjoins the main Bhoramdeo temple.
 It was the first temple built between 2nd and 3rd centuries.
 This temple, in a dilapidated condition.
 It has only a sanctum sanctorum without an entrance hall or mantap.
 The tower above the sanctum sanctorum is extant only to half its height.
 There is wall projecting out of this temple which is known as "Allinda".
 Other existing structural features seen in the sanctum sanctorum are a few sculpted pillars.
 A sculpted Shiva Linga is deified here along with images of Uma Maheswar and of the king and queen standing in a worshipful pose.